AyushiVashisth/AyushiVashisth/README.md

  <img src="https://art.pixilart.com/486745d4bb1ef18.gif"  width="20" height="20" align="center">
 </h1>

- I am Confident, hardworking, and highly ambitious full-stack web developer🧑‍💻 , with a keen interest to solve and learn new things 🧠.
-Dedicated 1000+ hours of coding and experience in developing functional websites 🖥️
-.
-Having good knowledge of Java-Script and React framework.
-Able to decode the pattern and problem 🧑‍🏫.
+💻🚀 As a full-stack web developer, I'm driven, diligent, and determined to succeed.
+I approach every project with confidence and an unquenchable thirst for knowledge, always eager to tackle new challenges and expand my skills.
+With over 1000 hours of coding experience, I'm skilled in developing functional websites that deliver results. 🔍🧠 My passion for problem-solving and aptitude for decoding patterns make me an asset to any team.
+I'm particularly proficient in JavaScript and the React framework, and I'm always striving to improve. 🌟
  <img align="right" alt="GIF" src="https://raw.githubusercontent.com/rahul-jha98/rahul-jha98/main/techstack.gif" width="360px"/>

  ### 🧐 More About Me: